jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

   - SSPR:  Self-Service Password Reset
   - ![Designing Tenants](images/designing_tenants.png)
 - Creating and Managing Users
+  - Types of User Acccounts
+    - Cloud Identity
+      - A user account with a cloud identity is defined only in Azure AD.
+    - Directory-synchronized Identity
+      - User accounts that have a directory-synchronized identity are defined in an on-premises Active Directory.
+A synchronization activity occurs via Azure AD Connect to bring these user accounts in to Azure.
+    - Guest User
+      - Guest user accounts are defined outside Azure.
+Examples include user accounts from other cloud providers, and Microsoft accounts like an Xbox LIVE account.
   - Types of Users
     - Administrators
       - Users with an administrator role assigned